Gruppo-impediti/robotica/README.md

 # ROBOTICA
-This repository contain code for the "Controllo dei robot" exam The structure of repository is organized as follow:
+This repository contains code for the "Controllo dei robot" exam.

+In each sub-folder there is a file _contents.txt_ with a simple description of the files.

+The structure of repository is organized as follows:

 # Progetto
-## mass_spring_damper
+## Mass_spring_damper system
-Contain very simple tasks rapresenting the end-effector of a generic manipulator when an impedance control is used.
+It contains motivational examples and preliminary tasks representing the end-effector of a generic manipulator when an impedance control is used.
-Three tasks are:
+The three tasks are:
-* grasping: lifting an object
+* grasping: lifting of an object;
-* interaction: desired trajectory goes throw an obstacle
+* interaction: desired trajectory goes through an obstacle;
-* instability: choice of variable impedance gain that make the system unstable
+* instability: choice of variable impedance gains that make the system unstable.

 ## RR
-The equivalent of MDS but implemented on a RR arm.
+The equivalent of MDS system but implemented on a RR arm.
-Simple tasks are than merged into a task in wich the object is grasped, lifted and than brought to a shelf
+The preliminary tasks are then merged into a task in which the object is grasped, lifted and then placed on a shelf.

-## franka
+## Franka
-The franka folder contain files for the simulation of the last task, grasping and placement.
+The franka folder contains files for the simulation of the last task, grasping and placement.

-# tavole
+# Tavole
-Tavole contains material about non linear analysis and control
+Tavole contains the code and simulations about nonlinear analysis and control system.